Bánh Chưng Recipe

 Cook The Mung Beans

-Step 6: Stir Fry The Sticky Rice
+Step 6: Stir Fry the Sticky Rice

 Sticky Rice In A Pan

-Step 7: Wrap The Cakes
+Step 7: Wrap the Cakes

 Before wrapping, trim off the Dong leaves’ midribs along their length to make them softer.
 Make sure that the leaves are dry.
 If the leaves are too crispy, you can steam them a little to soften them.

-There are two ways to wrap your Banh Chung: with or without a mold.
+There are two ways to wrap your bánh chưng: with or without a mold.
 Using a square mold will make the wrapping process easier, resulting in more evenly-shaped cakes.
-If you’re new to wrapping Banh Chung, I highly recommend using molds for the best result.

-Wrap The Banh Chung Using Molds
+Wrap the Bánh Chưng Using Molds

 First, arrange the leaves as shown in the photo below, and place the small mold on top of them.
 You should let the darker side of the leaves touch the sticky rice and the paler side face outward.
 Doing so will give the cake a more vivid color.